 This gift entered my soul at a time when I was behaviorally in rebellion against God and was giving him no thought whatsoever.
 It was pure grace.

 The next day I was supposed to meet someone new—a large scale drug dealer—to buy a sheet of acid (meaning, a large volume of LSD doses intended for distribution and sale).
 This was only one of several drugs I was involved with.
 Getting caught selling hard drugs would have changed the course of my life with a minimum of many months in a juvenile jail and all that comes with entering the “system,” the stigma, and dashing my parents’ hearts.

 I stood there nearly in shock.
 “What am I doing to my life?
 How can I do this tomorrow?”
 But I had been panged by remorse before and it had only lasted a day or two and I went right back into my double life.

 Nevertheless, I never met with that person.
 I don’t recall why.
 And I never pursued it again.
+It was pure mercy.

 An Unforgettable Witness of Christ

 A few months after that incident, I was getting ready to head out for college.
-I had been taught many times that there are a few important crossroads in life that we’d better pay attention to and make the right move: going to college, getting married, those kinds of things.
+I had been taught many times that there are a few important crossroads in life that we’d better pay attention to and make the right move: going to college, getting married, and those kinds of things.

 I recognized this as a chance to reprioritize my life.
 So, I sought out one of our pastors for counsel and began making small steps to get ready for a big change.
 Like the Parable of the Lost Son, I was trying to leave the “wild living” behind and trying to head back to the house of my Father (Luke 15:11-32, NIV).